Abnormal Fetal Position and Presentation

 C-section for breech presentation (breech babies)

-When OP position is present, if a manual rotation cannot be quickly and effectively performed in the face of fetal distress, the baby should be delivered via C-section (5).
-A C-section can help prevent oxygen deprivation caused by prolonged labor, umbilical cord prolapse, or forceps and vacuum extractor use.
+If a manual rotation cannot be quickly and effectively performed in the face of fetal distress, the baby should be delivered via C-section.
+A C-section can help prevent oxygen deprivation caused by complications with OP position.

 A nurse explains posterior position